 ATV & Offroad

-Looking for the top riding area out of Ely?
-Head east out of town.
-You’ll cross the steel bridge over the Kawishiwi River where you'll find a nice picnic site on the west side of the river.
-From there it’s on to the Mattila Shelter where it's decision time to either continue on toward the North Shore or head west to Babbitt where you may want to take in the Jackpot Loop on the way.
+The top riding area out of Ely is heading east out of town where you’ll cross the steel bridge over the Kawishiwi River.
+There’s a nice picnic site on the west side of the river for riders to enjoy.
+From there it’s on to the Mattila Shelter where it will be decision time to either continue on toward the North Shore or head west to Babbitt where you may want to take in the Jackpot Loop on the way.

 Prospector trails are all signed along the way and included in the Polaris Ride Command app available free to download on your mobile device.
 Avenza Maps are also updated with trail routes.